-Fugitive dust will be controlled by wetting soils with a mobile water tank and hose, or by delaying ground disturbing activities until site conditions are not windy, and by eliminating soil stockpiles.
-Also, the existing dirt access road will be layered with 6" gravel/crushed rock prior to any construction to mitigate any air quality impacts from dust/debris.
+- Fugitive dust will be controlled by wetting soils with a mobile water tank and hose, or by delaying ground disturbing activities until site conditions are not windy, and by eliminating soil stockpiles.
+Also, the existing dirt access road will be layered with 6" gravel/crushed rock prior to any construction to mitigate any air quality impacts from dust/debris. - Hazardous spills:

-Hazardous spills:

 All purchased products including; chemicals, fertilizers/nutrients, pesticides, petroleum products and sanitation products will all be kept in their manufactures original containers/packaging.
-All fertilizers/nutrients and pesticides, when not in use, are stored in their manufacturer's original containers/packaging and undercover inside the secure 200 ft2 storage areas.
-Petroleum products are stored under cover and in State of California-approved containers with secondary containment and will be stored within the storage sheds.
-Sanitation products are stored in their manufacturer's original containers/packaging within a secure cabinet inside the existing residence.
-Spill containment and cleanup equipment will be maintained within the home as well.
+All fertilizers/nutrients and pesticides, when not in use, are stored in their manufacturer's original containers/packaging and undercover inside the secure 400 ft2 storage area.
+Petroleum products are stored under cover and in State of California-approved containers with secondary containment and will be stored within the processing facility.
+Sanitation products are stored in their manufacturer's original containers/packaging within a secure cabinet inside the processing facility.
+Spill containment and cleanup equipment will be maintained within the secure Processing Facility as well.
 All employees will be trained to properly use all equipment according to the manufacturer's procedures.
 All pouring activities of any products will take place on gravel and within a secondary containment to reduce chances of spill.
-Once the processing facility can be built, it will store all of the above equipment in separate storage areas.

-Wildfire prevention will be achieved by maintaining the project grounds.
+· Wildfire prevention will be achieved by maintaining the project grounds.
 The entire vegetative area surrounding the cultivation area will be well trimmed in order to reduce fire fuel load.
 All gasoline and diesel-powered equipment will only be used by trained personnel and will be turned off and stored indoors when not in use.
 Any equipment that has the potential to cause a fire will be used when only 2 or more individuals are actively present to prevent any accidents.